Author has written 9 stories for Power Rangers.

 Angel Grove and its environs: What can I say?
 This is the epicenter.
 This is where it all began.

 South Florida: I lived there four and a half years at a most crucial point in my life, from ages 18 to 23.
-So crucial was it that I consider myself a Floridian.
+So crucial was it that I call myself a Floridian.
 I imagine Kimberly's angst at starting a completely different life away from her friends and with grandparents the closest guides must have been quite similar to my own.

 New York: The state in which I started my young life.
 Even now it just feels "right" to me.
 Even the homier trappings of New York City reminds me of my childhood Upstate.